MigleSur/C-projects/README.md

+ComplexNumber - a class for mathematical operations with complex numbers.

+CalculateExponential - a function that calculates an exponential for a given complex matrix.

 Vector and Matrix - template for vector and matrix management using standard template library, matrices are managed using row-major storage layout.

 SparseVector - template for sparse vectors and operations with them.